ManojGambhire/manoj_python1/README.md

 # manoj_python1
-this is python mini project
+This is python mini project

 This project based on snake-water-gun game. using python I have developed this project